Can a novel work if it’s set against unresolved real-world events?

 What if, for instance, someone had written a thriller whose backdrop was the election battle between Donald Trump and Hillary Clinton – and the book had come out before the election result was known?
 Could that have worked?

-I’m hoping the answer is yes, because that’s the approach I’ve taken with my new mystery drama, Never Going to Happen, which comes out in January 2018*.
-One of its underlying themes is Britain’s tortured progress towards leaving the European Union, and the book will be released more than a year before that process sees any kind of resolution.
+I’m hoping the answer is yes, because that’s the approach I’ve taken with a new mystery drama, Never Going to Happen, which I launched under the pen-name Anders Teller in March 2018*.
+One of its underlying themes is Britain’s tortured progress towards leaving the European Union, and the book was released more than a year before that process sees any kind of resolution.

 Does it matter?
 I don’t think so.
 First and foremost, this is a personal drama, a mystery thriller and a romance, and it includes themes entirely unrelated to the dreaded word “Brexit”.
 The twists at the end (and there are several crackers, if I might be so bold as to say so) don’t depend on how our real-life politicians conclude the Brexit process.
 Whether you read the book now, while the clamour is still going on, or five years hence, when we know how it all turned out, I believe you will experience the same satisfying and rounded story.